Buy Larsen Traps on Amazon (sponsored link) >

 |There is still much to be learnt about the efficient control of corvid numbers.
 If you have experiences at variance with the advice given here, or make any significant improvements to trap, bait, or strategy, please contact the Game & Wildlife Conservation Trust’s Advisory Service on 01425 651013 or email@example.com.

 A number of incidents of accidental captures of protected species have been reported when traps have been left out.
-As a result, the licence requirements now state that the decoy bird must be removed from the traps when not in use, and that the trap must be rendered incapable of catching or holding birds.
+As a result, the licence requirements now state that the trap must be rendered incapable of catching or holding birds when not in use, examples of how to do this include securing the door in a fully open or closed position or removing the doors completely.
 Please remember that if a top entry trap is left with its doors closed, a heavy bird or animal landing on one of them could force the door down and trap itself.
-For safety sake it is best to turn the trap upside down.

-We would recommend that wherever possible, traps that are not in use are taken in for storage.
-This prevents the risk of accidental captures, avoids the chance of someone else setting or vandalising the trap, and extends its working life.
+We recommend that wherever possible, traps that are not in use are taken in for storage.
+This prevents the risk of accidental captures, avoids the chance of someone else setting or vandalising the trap and extends its working life.